 Some are faster than others.
 Inventing something is faster than a salary.
 Entrepreneurship pays back more than changing jobs.
 Investment, invention, and replication are the most direct routes to wealth.

 Speed is your ability to turn your ideas into tangible actions.
 This is where many apprentices fail.
 You will never reach your destination without speed.

-Each of these components features in one or more parts of the book.
+Each of these components features in one or more parts of The Millionaire Fastlane.